6 Ways to Avoid Dye Migration During Heat Printing

 This printing technology adds an extra “hmph” to block that mischievous bleeding.

-If you need a full color option, the digital CAD-PRINTZ Sub Block heat transfer is your option that already has a blocker with this transfer type automatically.
+The digital CAD-PRINTZ Sub Block heat transfer is another option that also has a blocker with this transfer type automatically.

-Both these transfer types apply well below the 300°F mark, at 275°F and 265°F, respectively, and adding the blocker with these transfer types helps mitigate the toughest of dye migration problems.
+Both these transfer types apply below the 300°F mark, at 290°F and 265°F, respectively, and adding the blocker with these transfer types helps mitigate the toughest of dye migration problems.

 [Related Content: CAD-PRINTZ Sub Block – Great for Decorating Sublimated Fabrics]

 3. Back your design with a darker ink

 Another option to prevent the bleeding in your ink is to back your design with an extra color of ink, preferably a darker color.